unchainedshop/unchained-evolution/business-plan.md

 ## Customer Segment

-Small e-commerce shops today have a variety of options to sell their products easily through SaaS providers like Shopify.
+Small e-commerce shops today have a variety of options to sell their products easily through SaaS providers like Shopify or equivalent solutions which provide superior easy CMS possibilities that allows anyone to create a simple online shop.
+SaaS solutions on the other hand can not compete with flexible systems like WooCommerce, Magento, Hybris, etc. if more-than-usual individualization is required.

-Unchained.shop will not compete in that area and is developed for and suits the requirements of enterprise grade digital commerce with more than USD 20’000 of revenue per month.
+Eliminating consumers and sme markets and taking business model and software architecture into account, Unchained.shop is generally suited for mid- to large digital commerce applications with more than USD 20’000 of revenue per month that want to deliver a superior digital commerce user experience to their customers.

+**Therefore the customer segment of unchained.shop is software development agencies that do the heavy lifting of setting up and developing these highly individual user interfaces and therefore need a flexible platform to supercharge their digital commerce projects.**

 # Financial Forecasts

+TODO: @fliptation

+Please visit [our Roadmap](readme.md) for references

 # Token Generation Event